Adjusting to a new community and culture – and seeking care within a different health care system – can be challenging at first.

 Counseling at Cornell Health is a safe, non-judgmental forum to talk with someone privately about any concern, including culture shock, home-sickness, sadness, and academic stress.
 Some students who are experiencing ongoing depression, anxiety, or other mental health concerns – or neurological conditions such as ADD (attention deficit disorder) or ADHD (attention deficit hyperactivity disorder) – may also benefit from medications prescribed through our psychiatry services.

 - Visit our Counseling & Psychiatry page to learn more about the full range of services we offer.

 - Refer to our Appointments page for information about getting care.
-The first step is to schedule a 15-minute “brief phone assessment” so we can learn about your needs, and answer any questions you have.
+The first step to connect with a counselor is to schedule a 15-minute “brief phone assessment” so we can learn about your needs, and answer any questions you have.

 - You can also stop by one of our Let’s Talk walk-in locations if you want to start with a short conversation or consultation with a counselor.

 - Many students find sharing with and learning from other international students to be helpful.
 Learn about our “International Student Support Group” on our Group Counseling page.